antoineneff/angular-tvshows/README.md

 ### Run the application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+I have preconfigured the project with a simple development web server.
+The simplest way to start this server is :

 ```
 npm start